77 Women commemoration quilt: The 77 women

 During the Rising, around 300 women from the Irish Citizen Army and Cumann na mBan played active roles.
 Women were involved at all major strongholds throughout Dublin except two, Boland's Mill held by Éamon de Valera and the South Dublin Union held by Éamonn Ceannt.

 Some of the women played leading roles in the Rising.
 Min Ryan carried the order countermanding the manoeuvres that would signal the start of the Rising.
 Rose McNamara was a Vice Commandant at Marrowbone Lane with 22 women in her command.
 Constance Markievicz was second in command to Michael Mallin at the College of Surgeons on St. Stephen's Green.
 Winifred Carney entered the GPO on O’Connell Street, armed with a Webley revolver and a typewriter, and served as James Connolly's secretary for the entirety of Easter Week.
 Dr Kathleen Lynn was Chief Medical Officer.
+Nora O'Daly, Madeleine ffrench-Mullen and Rosie Hackett undertook first aid at the Royal College of Surgeons.
 Elizabeth O'Farrell delivered Padraig Pearse's surrender to the British forces and was at his side when he surrendered.

 Many women took on the role of dispatch couriers, carrying messages and arms from the GPO to other outposts.
 Some served as nurses and provided first aid for the wounded.
-Before the surrender at the GPO, Pearse called the Cumann na mBan women together to praise their “bravery, heroism and devotion in the face of danger.”
+Before the surrender at the GPO, Pearse called the Cumann na mBan women together to praise their "bravery, heroism and devotion in the face of danger".